tobek/laminae/03-lgd.md

 ### Supplication

+TODO(should this be under Visiting, but is context needed for the next section?)

 Those who make the pilgrimage to _____ to seek aid are known as supplicants, and must go through a lengthy and TODO/somber process.
 First the supplicant must seek out an appropriate pavilion housing an appropriate hero.
 A handful of esoteric libraries and astral hermits have knowledge or maps of the realm that may aid a supplicant, but even with such guidance you may have to search for weeks, intuiting from a pavilion's construction what glory it may house.
 Bookkeepers at each pavilion, who are able to quickly rule out many requests, will often offer direction to other pavilions near or far which may be more appropriate, or suggest, if necessary, that no pavilion is likely to aid their quest.

 Supplicants must come alone, bringing any evidence or material regarding the challenge that they can bring.
 Once an initial review of a supplicant's crisis has been passed, true deliberations begin.
 During this process this process the pavilion is sealed from the realm, and the supplicant must place aside all of their belongings and wear one of the bookkeeper's robes while they remain there housed and cared for.
 Deliberation may last for days or much more, during which bookkeepers conduct extensive research, often traveling to the location of the challenge for further information.
 Urgent matters are rarely suited for this process, though the process has been expedited in rare cases where the crisis is sufficiently enormous and obviously suited to the hero.